 6. A group of elderly committed to such healthy practices, exercises and congregating in each person’s home or a community center

 7. A camp for seniors, wellbeing, to help cope with traditional methodology

-8. Tailoring to seniors of all walks of life, physical, mental, financial , social, emotional is key factor…some of these have benefits beyond research.
+8. Tailoring to seniors of all walks of life, physical, mental, financial , social, emotional is key factor…because some of these have benefits beyond research.

-Movement is the key word in these, breathing is the essence, and exercise is the form or state of one in… Keeping alive these forms in all parts of the world, is a means to better aging, encouraging, empowering elderly to continue what they prefer and like is more healthy and wise.
+Above all, movement is the key word in these.
+Breathing is the essence, and exercise is the form or state of one in… Keeping alive these forms in all parts of the world, is a means to better aging.
+Encouraging and empowering the elderly to continue what they like is healthy and wise.
 We welcome insight, deeper conversations, that we can share with others of our world.